-While information about the origin of the Tai ethnolinguistic group is still developing, these five theories paint an interesting picture of migration patterns within China and Southeast Asia thousands of years ago.
+While information about the origin of the Tai ethnolinguistic group is still developing, these six theories paint an interesting picture of migration patterns within China and Southeast Asia thousands of years ago.

 Whether Thailand acted as the cradle of the Tai civilization or whether it became a significant migration site for groups originating in either Indochina, Java, or mainland China, it's a country defined by the rich diversity it mothers and the cultural legacy of its people.

 Is it possible that they migrated to China, settled there and spread out and created different communities, and then began migrating back into what we now know as Thailand, Lao, Cambodia, and Mayamar, and possibly Malaysia and Indonesia?

 I have tried to be as accurate as possible in my representation of each one of these theories.
-If you spot an error or feel there is a misrepresentation, or you have anything else to add to the debate on where Thai people originate from, I'd be grateful if you can leave in the comments section below.
+If you spot an error or feel there is a misrepresentation, or you have anything else to add to the debate on where Thai people originate, I'd be grateful if you can leave in the comments section below.
 It would be fantastic to hear from any anthropologists or historians who know far more about the subject than I do.